Understand how your mind processes experience.

 This may sound familiar.

+This does not mean something is wrong with you.
+But this is also where most people get stuck without realizing it.
 It means your mind is highly responsive to emotional input and personal meaning.

 “I always thought I was just too emotional.
 This helped me understand why I feel things so deeply without making me feel like something is wrong with me.”